risawitama/verbose-potato/README.md

-## Why should you never trust a pig with a secret?
-Because it's bound to squeal.
+## How can you tell a vampire has a cold?
+They start coffin.